 - Premature aging: Your skin loses elasticity from tanning and can develop early wrinkles.

 - Immune suppression: UVB radiation may negatively affect your body’s immune system, leaving you more vulnerable to disease.

 Tanning salons claim to offer a safe alternative to the sun.
 However, the UV radiation released in a tanning bed poses serious risks for developing health problems.
 Marketing can do wonders, but awareness can do more.
 Staying informed will help you make healthier choices.

 If you’re craving a golden glow, there are safer options available on most drugstore shelves.
 Spray tans and tanning lotions use the naturally occurring chemical dihydroxyacetone (DHA) to darken your skin.
 DHA is a sugar derived from plants, which has been used for decades in sunless tanning products.
 Fortunately, time has provided some tweaking and improvements to the formulas.
-What once delivered an orange result has evolved to offer a more natural-looking skin color.
+What once delivered an orange result now offers a more natural-looking skin color.

-Although applying sprays can be messy, handheld spray tanning products are approved by the FDA.
+Although applying sprays can be messy, the FDA has approved handheld spray tanning products.
 If you have skin problems, such as excessively dry skin, you may need to blot these patchy areas.
 They will likely absorb more spray.
 Always apply the sprays in rooms with proper ventilation to avoid inhaling any fumes.